imadhy/movies-microservices/apps/f02/README.md

 ## Request Testing

-An insomnia configuration is included in order to test the requests available.
+An `insomnia.json` configuration is included in order to test the requests available.